 I love having lived in so many places across the US not just for the friends, but for all the ways it’s allowed me to experience different styles of training!

-Why is altitude training so different?
-Running at high altitudes decreases the amount of oxygen getting to the muscles and there is an increased risk of dehydration.
+Running at high altitudes decreases the amount of oxygen getting to the muscles and there’s an increased risk of dehydration.

 “At 6000 feet above sea level, you exhale and perspire twice as much moisture as you do at sea level.” – From High Altitude Life.

-Most of us think of attitude as specifically referring to hiking up a mountain, but altitude sickness symptoms can start as low as 6,000 feet.
+Most of us think of altitude as specifically referring to hiking up a mountain, but altitude sickness symptoms can start as low as 6,000 feet (honestly most people trying to climb stairs in Denver really notice it!).
 For climbers, the main cause of sickness is going too high, too fast without acclimating to the low oxygen level.

 Runners are usually not running so quickly up a mountain that this is the cause of any issues.
 But some runners will notice a change in their running when reaching the “Mile High” city of Denver and a greater decrease in performance as they move farther in to the mountains or any location over 6,000 feet.